robertwe/robertwe.github.io/_posts/2016-11-05-introduction-to-augeas.md

 tag: Provisioning
 ---
 Recently I came across an interesting problem.
-I had to install kernel from branch 3.10 on CentOS6 machine and there was a need to update `grub.conf` Both mentioned operation had to be done in Puppet 3.7.
+I had to install kernel from branch 3.10 on CentOS6 and there was a need to update `grub.conf` - change default kernel plus add boot option.
+Both mentioned operation had to be done in Puppet 3.7.
 Sounds easy right ?
 In the traditional approach (I saw it in many companies) I would probably create another template but I was wondering if there is a way to do it in a